 Who can I sue when I’ve been in a truck accident?

 Your attorney will determine who the liable party or parties are, then negotiate a settlement or file a lawsuit.
 If the driver that hit you was overly fatigued from exceeding his or her hours, then your attorney may sue both the driver and the trucking company who allowed the driver to exceed the rules and regulations concerning driving time.
 If your accident was the result of defective brakes, then your attorney will file a product liability claim against the manufacturer of the brakes.
 The loading company and maintenance company may also share liability.
-Your truck accident attorney from Finney Injury Law can accurately assess liability, ensuring you receive a fair settlement for your injuries.
+Your Columbia truck accident attorney from Finney Injury Law can accurately assess liability, ensuring you receive a fair settlement for your injuries.

 How are truck accident claims won?

-Truck accident claims are usually multi-layered processes involving gathering evidence to prove negligence, investigating your accident to determine the cause, identifying a liable party for your accident or injuries, filing an injury demand letter when working towards a settlement with the defendant, and negotiating with the liable parties insurance to reach a settlement offer.
-The claims process and litigation can take a while, so the sooner you contact a truck accident attorney, the better for your future.
+Truck accident claims are usually multi-layered processes involving gathering evidence to prove negligence, investigating your accident to determine the cause, identifying a liable party for your accident or injuries, filing an injury demand letter when working towards a settlement with the defendant, and negotiating with the liable party’s insurance to reach a settlement offer.
+The claims process and litigation can take a while, so the sooner you contact a Columbia truck accident attorney, the better for your future.

 What Are the Benefits of Choosing a Truck Accident Attorney from Finney Injury Law?

 When you have been involved in a truck accident, it is essential that you have a strong legal representative working for you from beginning to the time you receive a fair settlement offer.
-The truck accident attorneys from Finney Injury Law serve those injured in both Missouri and Illinois, and will handle all the legal aspects of your truck accident claim—while ensuring you receive the medical treatments you need—allowing you to heal from your injuries and get your life back on track.
+The Columbia truck accident attorneys from Finney Injury Law serve those injured in both Missouri and Illinois and will handle all the legal aspects of your truck accident claim—while ensuring you receive the medical treatments you need.
+This allows you to heal from your injuries and get your life back on track.
 Being involved in a truck accident caused by negligence can cause major changes in your life.
 At Finney Injury Law we want to minimize those changes.
 Contact Finney Injury Law today for a free consultation.
 We are here for you when you need it most.